lasnelus/GSort/README.md

 ##  What Is This?

 Gsort is based on a sarcastic interpretation of sorting:
-> *"I stop reading after the first error."* — A math teacher at USMB, France
+> *"I stop reading after the first error."* — A math teacher.

 This algorithm walks through a list and stops the moment a number fails to be smaller than the previous.
 It then returns only the part of the list that was "in line".